 Zachary: Ride-hailing, car-sharing, and bike-sharing services will help us avoid long traffic jams and clear up some parking spots.

 Kristof: Parking locations may still be needed in cities, but they will serve for the greater good.
 They will become huge battery parks that generate and store their own energy for their charging facilities.
 Residential areas are also becoming independent from the grid.
-A solar panel on your roof combined with battery storage and a charging station is no longer part of some futuristic ad.
+A solar panel on your roof combined with battery storage and an EV charging station is no longer part of some futuristic ad.
 These solutions are readily available now, and they will only become more standardized and common.
 You can tell Amazon’s Alexa to start charging your car after eleven — that’s when the night discount kicks in for some countries — and to stop charging when you leave home the next day.
 All of this can be fully and seamlessly automated, while taking the charge rate and needed capacity into account.

 Kristof: We’re going to need a lot more AI for that one, although I wouldn’t be surprised if we’ll be able to in the near future :)